bajpaisushil/Notes_App_RealTime_Client/README.md

 npm run dev

-text

-Once the server is running, open your browser and go to [http://localhost:3000](http://localhost:3000) (or the URL displayed in your terminal).[1]
+Once the server is running, open your browser and go to [http://localhost:3000](http://localhost:3000) (or the URL displayed in your terminal).

 ### Building for Production